 Voisins du Zéro

-Another special option found in French roulette; Voisins du Zéro is a wager on the numbers which sit next to the zero pocket.
-It translates from French as “neighbours of zero” and will see players win if the ball lands in the zero pocket – one of the few occasions when this actually happens in roulette.
+Another special option found in French roulette; Voisins du Zéro is a wager on several numbers which sit around the zero pocket.
+It translates from French as “neighbours of zero” and will see players win if the ball lands in or around the zero pocket – where veteran croupiers can supposedly aim for.

 Every roulette wheel will have at least one zero pocket (American roulette features two).
-If the ball lands in the zero pocket, the player will lose their bet unless they are playing with the En Prison or La Partage rules, or the Voisins du Zéro bet.
+If the ball lands in the zero pocket, the player will lose their bet unless they are betting on it or playing with the En Prison or La Partage rules, or the Voisins du Zéro bet.